Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 ## Path To Stipends

-If institutional support grows, some ambassador work may become stipend-supported.
+If institutional stewardship grows, some ambassador work may become stipend-supported.

 Possible stipend-supported services include: